koniarik/vari/README.md

         [&](std::string&){});
 ```

-Variadic references are constructible with references - all of the possible types:
+Variadic references can be constructed with references to any of the possible types:

 ```cpp
 std::string a;
 vari::vref<int, std::string> r = a;
 ```

-This also means that we can combine this with visit - the callable can handle multiple types:
+This also allows us to combine it with `visit`, where the callable can handle multiple types:

 ```cpp
 vari::uvptr<int, std::string> r;